 Scalp acupuncture or neuroacupuncture, is done by inserting acupuncture needles into loose areolar tissue layer of the scalp to stimulate the brain neurons of the underlying area.
 Just like the ear the scalp can be used alone or with body acupuncture to achieve the best results.

-Acupuncture Point Injection Therapy (APIT)
+Acupuncture Point Injection Therapy (APIT) or Biopuncture

 Acupuncture Point Injection Therapy (APIT) or biopuncture is the injection of homeopathic substances, like Traumeel, or vitamin B12 into acupuncture points to manage pain, muscle spasm, inflammation, arthritis, fatigue, and vitamin deficiency.
 Like acupuncture, fine needles are inserted into acupuncture points or trigger points just under the skin or into muscles.
 A healing process is created by stimulating those acupuncture points with natural substances and affecting the body on a deeper level to promote healing.
 This treatment modality is added to acupuncture sessions for optimal healing.